Get prepped for hay fever season with Neutrient Total C

 - Tree pollen season tends to be from late March to mid-May.
-Typical tree pollens which people react to include hazel, yew, alder, elm, willow poplar, birch, ash, plane, oak, lime and pine.
+Typical tree pollens which people react to include hazel, yew, alder, elm, willow, poplar, birch, ash, plane, oak, lime and pine.

 The histamine connection

+The release of histamine attracts special immune cells into the airways, which function to destroy the pollen and flush as much of the pollen away from the body as quickly as possible.
 Mucus is used to wash the pollen from the eyes and nose and sneezing is initiated to expel pollen from the lungs.
 The histamine also triggers inflammation and swelling which functions to contain the pollen and prevent it from reaching other areas of the body.
-This inflammation causes redness, soreness and even headaches to occur.
+This causes redness, soreness and even headaches to occur.

-Use a barrier
+1. Use a barrier

-It’s virtually impossible to filter pollen out of the air you breathe but it’s not impossible to reduce the amount of pollen entering your airways!
+It’s virtually impossible to filter pollen out of the air you breathe but it’s not impossible to reduce the amount of pollen entering your airways.

-There are plenty of bees wax natural barrier creams that can be used within the nostrils that capture pollen entering the nose preventing it from coming into contact with your cells.
+There are plenty of beeswax natural barrier creams that can be used within the nostrils that capture pollen entering the nose preventing it from coming into contact with your cells.
 Many sufferers find this a good way of reducing their symptoms.

 An age-old tradition for combating hay fever is to include locally produced honey into your diet.
 This helps your body build a natural defence to the pollens that you are exposed to within your local area.